Z-Score Pairs Trading Fails on Every Exchange Tested: 7-Exchange Backtest

 Takeaway

 Active z-score pairs trading, with realistic parameters and transaction costs, produced negative returns on every exchange tested over 20 years.
-Convergence rates of 77-87% look like a working signal.
+Convergence rates of 80-89% look like a working signal.
 They are.
-The problem isn't the signal.
+The problem is not the signal.
 It is the economics: mean-reversion gains are too small to cover four-leg transaction costs.

 The strategy has real properties worth keeping.
 Market neutrality.
 Very low volatility.
 No correlation to SPY.
 These are valuable in a portfolio context if the carry is positive.
 Here it isn't.